rmchartman/School_District_Analysis/README.md

 ![Top_5_challenge.png](https://github.com/rmchartman/School_District_Analysis/blob/master/Resources/Top_5_challenge.png)

 ### Bottom Five Performing Schools
 Below are the Bottom Five Performing Schools, the first table is without adjustment, the second with adjustment to the 9th grade scores at Thomas High School.
-There is no chanbe between the two tables as Thomas High School is still ranked # without the 9th grade scores, excluding the school from the bottom five.
+There is no change between the two tables as Thomas High School is still ranked 7th without the 9th grade scores, excluding the school from the bottom five.

 Based on overall passing rate, these are the bottom five schools in the district.